Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 As a dental hygienist, I work with my patients to improve their oral health and overall well-being.

-Being able to give well-rounded care to my patients is a passion of mine.
-My job isn’t just cleaning teeth; it is to work together with my patients to help them attain optimal oral health.
+I am passionate about providing well-rounded care to my patients.
+My job isn’t just cleaning teeth; it is working together with my patients to help them attain optimal oral health.

 Below, I explain in much more depth why chewing only on one side might occur and what to do to rectify the cause.

-1. Our subconscious brain chooses the side we chew on
+1. Our subconscious brain determines which side we chew on.

 Our subconscious mind works incredibly well at choosing which side of our body we prefer to use.
 We have a dominant hemisphere of our brains that manifests in our behaviour, such as being left or right-handed.